skip to main content

 CSR card (reduced fee for students - £35).

-Students may be required to purchase steel toe-capped boots for the purpose of attending site visits.
+Students will be required to purchase steel toe-capped boots for the purpose of attending site visits.

-During your course you may be required to purchase course text books and incur additional costs for printing, photocopying and binding.
-The overall additional costs incurred to support your studies may be in the region of £100 or more per year
+During your course you may be required to purchase course textbooks and incur additional costs for printing, photocopying and binding.
+The overall additional costs incurred to support your studies may be in the region of £250 per year

 2 Available Sessions